rijulpoudel/rijulpoudel/README.md

 I believe the best learning happens through doing, and the best growth happens through teaching.

 **I value collaborators who:**
-- Prioritize impact over résumés
+- Prioritize impact over resumes
 - Enjoy the journey as much as the destination
-- Understand that good code tells a story
+- Try to understand concepts
-- Welcome thoughtful critique
+- No vibe coders please

-**Topics I can discuss endlessly:**
+**Things I can discuss endlessly:**
-- Component architecture and design systems
+- Football ⚽️ (You might call it soccer)
-- The intersection of UX and accessibility
+- Filmmaking 🎥
-- How design decisions shape user behavior
+- Photograhy 📷
-- Building for contexts with limited infrastructure
+- Plants 🪴

 <br/>
 <br/>